BabaYaga2569/smart-money-tracker/backend/README.md

 If migrating from localStorage-based token storage:

-1. ✅ Backend now stores tokens in Firestore
+1. âœ… Backend now stores tokens in Firestore
-2. ✅ Frontend updated to send `userId` instead of `access_token`
+2. âœ… Frontend updated to send `userId` instead of `access_token`
-3. ✅ `exchange_token` endpoint updated to not return `access_token`
+3. âœ… `exchange_token` endpoint updated to not return `access_token`
-4. ✅ `PlaidConnectionManager` no longer uses localStorage
+4. âœ… `PlaidConnectionManager` no longer uses localStorage
-5. ✅ All Plaid API calls retrieve tokens server-side
+5. âœ… All Plaid API calls retrieve tokens server-side

 ## Troubleshooting